 Many tourists boldly state that there is not much to see in Milan.
 Others come here exclusively to shop.
 Yet, Milan has a lot to offer to those seeking to see for themselves Italy’s masterpieces in terms of history, culture, and art.
 Whatever I say about Milan here, it’s not going to be enough.
 It’s best to see this large and important Italian city with your own eyes.

-Here is a shortlist to get you started planning your day trip from Verona to Milan:
+Here is a shortlist to help you start planning your day trip from Verona to Milan:

 - Leonardo da Vinci’s Last Supper – this most famous work of art doesn’t need an introduction.
 The mural is in the Refectory of the Convent of Santa Maria delle Grazie in Milan.
-To make sure that you will be able to see it on your day trip from Venice, it is advisable to book your ticket well in advance.
+To make sure that you will be able to see it on your day trip from Verona, it is advisable to book your ticket well in advance.
+Click here if you prefer to visit it as part of a guided tour taking in other must-see sights in Milan, too.

 - Biblioteca Ambrosiana – a historic library with an art gallery.
 It’s a place that preserves a dozen of Leonardo da Vinci’s manuscripts together with his famous Codex Atlanticus.